ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 The following formats are automatically detected when the disk is first accessed:

-* AMSTRAD PCW range single track (e.g. as used on model PCW8256)
+* AMSTRAD PCW range single track (eg. as used on model PCW8256)
-* AMSTRAD PCW range double track (e.g. as used on model PCW8512)
+* AMSTRAD PCW range double track (eg. as used on model PCW8512)
 * AMSTRAD CPC range system format
 * AMSTRAD CPC range vendor format
 * AMSTRAD CPC range data only format